waynodiablo/Oystercard/pills/clojure.md

 ## Macros

 I've mentioned macros in passing several times without really covering what they are.
 Macros are a form of [metaprogramming](http://en.wikipedia.org/wiki/Metaprogramming).
+They are code that manipulates code as if it were data.

+We've seen how the boundary between code and data is blurred with data (maps, keywords) acting as functions.
+You may have noticed how defining a function `(fn [x] (...))` looks like a list containing a vector of arguments and then a nested list.
+It's not just that it *looks* like it.
+It actually **is**.

-They are code that manipulates code.
-Although only advanced Clojure programmers will ever write their own macros, to get the most out of the language it's important to be familiar with a couple of them: the threading macros.
+Macros allow you to manipulate code-as-data to make your code more expressive.
+Although only advanced Clojure programmers will ever write their own macros, to get the most out of the language it's important to be familiar with the ones provided by the language: in particular the threading macros.

 One of the Macros I use most commonly is the *single-threading macro* `->`.
 This is a macro that will re-structure code and turn it into something more legible.
 It is best explained with an example.